Lightstrike – Richard of York Gave Battle in Vain

 Of course, there are ways of preventing light from affecting wine.
 That’s one reason why cellars are dark as well as providing stable temperature and humidity.
 It’s also why most wine bottles have always come in a range of colours – whether green, amber, brown or occasionally blue.
 The bottle colour offers a good deal of filter protection from the light wavelengths that do the damage, just as sunglasses protect our eyes.

 The darker the glass, the better the protection.
 So, brown or amber glass blocks 90% of these wavelengths, while green blocks around 50%.
 It remains so regardless of the thickness of the glass used.
-Not surprisingly, clear glass offers little protection, blocking less than 10% of the harmful rays, and this is even less with a lighter weight bottle.
+Not surprisingly, clear glass offers the least protection, blocking less than 10% of the harmful rays, and this is even less with a lighter weight bottle.

 All price points

 If you’ve been fortunate to drink Louis Roederer Cristal Champagne, you will have seen that the Cristal bottle has no punt and is always clear glass (for reasons of assassination prevention).
 However, it always comes wrapped in amber-yellow cellophane (with its frankly irritating rustle).
 Expensive cellophane is there as lightstrike protection.
 But clear glass bottles aren’t restricted to such luxury drinks – they’re in use at all price points.

 And here we reach the nub of why lightstrike is increasingly common.
 The use of clear glass bottles (so-called flint glass) has increased in recent years for a wide variety of wines.
-It’s a trend driven by the popularity of rosé and sparkling wines but includes white wines as well.
+It’s a trend driven by the popularity of rosé and sparkling wines but includes white wines.